-Budget Tracker app development holds huge potential.
-Since app like Mint offer a great competitive advantage when it comes to fund management and budget tracking.
-Budget planner app development is an easy task since now that we already have an app like Mint to refer.
+Financial Management app development holds huge potential.
+Since apps like Mint offer a great competitive advantage when it comes to funding management and budget tracking.
+Budget planner app development is an easy task since now that we already have an app like Mint to refer to.
 The Mint app consists of all the features that an efficient financial tool should have.
 Mint financial app is the best in the niche.

-However before we get deeper to understand the nitty-gritty of Budget Tracker app development, it is essential to consider all the pros and cons of the Mint application.
-This will make things easier to develop mint clone script.
+However before we get deeper to understand the nitty-gritty of money management app development, it is essential to consider all the pros and cons of the Mint application.
+This will make things easier to develop on-demand financial management apps like mint.

 Mint is an award-winning financial application introduced by Aaron Patzer.
-It was initially developed to cater to Canadian and the US market.
-However, in the year 2009, the newly established budget tracker app company was acquired by Intuit for $170 million.
+It was initially developed to cater to the Canadian and the US market.
+However, in the year 2009, the newly established money manager app company was acquired by Intuit for $170 million.

 Post-acquisition, mint became another great tool in the company’s lineup of products.
-Mint app features some excellent systems like Turbo Tax, Quicken and other great software related to tax and accounting.
-The financial app is available for various platforms including the most popular one such as Android and iOS.
+Mint app features some excellent systems like Turbo Tax, Quicken, and other great software related to tax and accounting.
+The financial app is available for various platforms including the most popular ones such as Android and iOS.
 It is also available for Windows and Macintosh.

 Mint has an active user base of 15 million.
-The budget planner app has proved to be one of the most reliable and trusted financial application for North America and Canada.
-For Budget Tracker app development like Mint, you need to consider certain important factors.
+The budget planner app has proved to be one of the most reliable and trusted financial applications for North America and Canada.
+For Money Management app development like Mint, you need to consider certain important factors.
 These are the main determining factors and critical to the success of the Mint app.

 Mint app goes beyond providing assistance related to budget planning by operating as a trusted financial advisor.
 Based on the user’s financial preference, the Mint app uses a special algorithm to provide clear money-saving strategies.
 As a trusted financial advisor mint offers money-saving strategies tailored to specific user requirements.

-Mint app uses aggregation technology to connect all user’s account.
+Mint app uses aggregation technology to connect all user’s accounts.
 If you want to develop a budget planning app like mint you will also need to use account aggregation technology.
-You can either self develop it or get it integrated from a reliable source.
+You can either self-develop it or get it integrated from a reliable source.

 During the initial days, the Mint app was providing account aggregation through a deal with Yodlee.
 After its merger, it is using Intuit now.
 Intuit uses proprietary aggregation technology of its own.
 So far Mint app only works with US and Canadian Financial Institutions.
 When you sign up to use the Mint app, it asks for your permission to manage money by getting access to your bank account.